Zoo & Aquarium Exhibit Glass Restoration — We Restore What Animals, Visitors & Time Destroy

 Chimpanzees & Primates — Contact & Impact Damage

 Primate exhibits generate glass damage from direct physical contact — hands, faces, and objects pressed and dragged against the viewing surface — combined with the impact of primates throwing objects and striking the glass.
 The result is a combination of surface scratches from contact abrasion and impact marks from striking events.
-Glass Restoration Inc. has restored chimpanzee exhibit viewing panels — working under curator supervision in active primate facilities where access protocols and animal management coordination are essential to every job.
+Glass Restoration Inc. has restored the chimpanzee exhibit viewing panels at Busch Gardens Tampa Bay — working under curator supervision in active primate facilities where access protocols and animal management coordination are essential to every job.

 Visitor Vandalism — The Damage Nobody Talks About